What is the House of Welcome?

 How Does the Food Drive Work?

-If you would like to help by popping a couple of recommended food items into one of the collection bins located at Woolworths or at the Parish Office before 30 May 2020, that would be most appreciated.
+If you would like to help by popping a couple of recommended food items into one of the collection bins located at Woolworths or Coles before 25 May 2022, that would be most appreciated.

-A food drive has been held for the last couple of years and our Lane Cove Community has been so generous.
-Over two tonnes of food has been delivered in the last couple of years.
+A food drive has been held for the last five years and our Lane Cove Community has been so generous.
+Over five tonnes of food has been delivered to the House of Welcome.

 Just check out the before and after photos below.
 Thank you to the local volunteers who collect the food, sort the food and then stack the cupboards.

 If you’d like to help, perhaps save the list to your phone and add a few items to the donation bin from your next shop.